 Six input types are currently supported (API).
 Be sure to select the correct type for your use case.
 Depending on the input type, a different keyboard layout is displayed on a mobile device (see some sample input types).

 Note: The control does not provide validation based on the type.
-The app development team must carry out format validation.
-If binding is used, validation is carried out by the model, but the error handling still needs to be taken care of on the UI.
+The app development team must implement format validation.
+If binding is used, validation is carried out by the model, but error handling must still be implemented on the UI side.

 Value State and Value State Message

 For more guidance on when to use which state, see How to Use Semantic Colors.